ucdavisdatalab/workshop_python_basics/chapters/05_appendix.md

 The content of the response is stored as bytes in the `.contents` attribute and as text in the `.text` attribute.
 Choose which one to use based on what kind of site or file you requested.
-Web pages (`.html`) are usually text files, so for the DataLab site it makes more sense to use `.text` to access the content:
+Web pages (`.html`) are usually text files, so for the Library site it makes more sense to use `.text` to access the content:

 ```{code-cell}
 text = response.text